mahlenmorris/VCVRack/Memory.md

 # Embellish
 Embellish is used to record audio onto a Memory.
 Embellish represents a playback and record head that can be moved freely over the length of the audio buffer.

 More than one Embellish can be used in the same ensemble.
 ### Uses
 * To record audio onto the Memory, use the IN (Left and Right) inputs.
 * To facilitate sound-on-sound techniques and other novel techniques of manipulation, there are OUT (Left and Right) outputs, which can be routed to any processing you desire and then routed back to the IN inputs.
-* * For additively add layers of audio onto a Memory in tape-looping style, route the OUTs to a mixer, add the new audio to the mixer, and send the results to the INs.
+* * For additively adding layers of audio onto a Memory in tape-looping style, route the OUTs to a mixer, add the new audio to the mixer, and send the results to the INs.
 To avoid uncontrolled signal gain over time, you may wish to slightly lower the levels on the audio from the OUTs or add compression/limiting before sending to the INs.
 * * * You can even use panning within the mixer to, say, put the new audio in one position and the previous audio in another.
 * * Alternatively (or additionally!), you can use an Embellish to add effects to the audio already present or being actively added by another Embellish.
 Send the INs to a chorus or distortion or ??? module, and then send the result to the OUTs.
 * An Embellish that is running but has no signal entering the INs will erase the Memory it is running over.